Magazine Cover Homages

 mag·a·zine (/ˈmaɡəˌzēn,ˌmaɡəˈzēn/): a periodical publication containing articles and illustrations, typically covering a particular subject or area of interest.

-Magazines and comics, which are magazines by definition, were found side-by-side at grocery, convenience and book stores across America.
-Young readers eagerly waited for that magic day of the week – Wednesdays even then! – to bicycle to the corner supermarket or 7-11 after school to pick up the latest chapter in the lives of their favorite characters.
+Magazines and comics, which are magazines by definition, were once-upon-a-time found side-by-side at grocery, convenience and book stores across America.
+Young readers eagerly waited for that magic day of the week – Wednesdays even then! – to bicycle to the corner supermarket or 7-11 after school to pick up the latest chapter in the lives of their favorite characters, often superheroes but sometimes anti-heroes, even villains.
 Superman.
 Batman.
 Fantastic Four.
 Spider-Man.
 Silver Surfer.
 Captain America.
 Moon Knight.
 Wonder Woman.
 Swamp-Thing.
+Deadpool.
+Green Goblin.
+Galactus.
 And more.

 Comics are no longer found in grocery and convenience stores, though a small selection of popular magazines may still be found among the chips, cookies, chewing gum, snacks and other offerings.